rumaisafatima/Airline-Management-System/README.md

 ### ✈️ Reservation Example
 ```
 Enter your passport number: AB123
-Enter your name: Ahmed
+Enter your name: rumaisa
-Enter your email address: ahmed@gmail.com
+Enter your email address: rumaisa@gmail.com
-Enter your destination: Dubai
+Enter your destination: Germany

 Seat booking successful!
 Your seat number is: A-1